 Holiday pay is paid at the employee's regular rate of pay.

-An employee must be in pay status (either work or using leave) at least a portion of their last scheduled day before a holiday in order to be paid for the holiday.
+An employee must be in pay status (either working or using approved leave) for at least a portion of the last scheduled day before a holiday in order to be paid for the holiday.

-A full-time employee shall be granted eight hours of leave with pay for each of these holidays, regardless of the days or hours which constitute the workweek.
+A full-time employee shall be granted eight hours of paid leave for each of these holidays, regardless of the days or hours which constitute the workweek.
 Part-time employees shall be granted a proportionate number of hours based on FTE.

-In municipalities or counties where events are organized to celebrate some occasion in the locality, any employee who desires to attend such an event may use approved and accrued annual, compensatory, or personal holiday leave for that purpose, but shall not be granted any other type of leave with pay.
-This policy shall also apply to any holiday that is not specifically designated a University holiday.
+In municipalities or counties where events are organized to observe the holiday on a date or time that does not align with the university’s designated observance of the holiday, any employee who desires to attend such an event may use approved and accrued annual, compensatory, or personal holiday leave for that purpose, but shall not be granted any other type of leave with pay.
+Employees who desire to observe any holiday that is not specifically designated a University holiday may use approved and accrued annual, compensatory, or personal holiday leave for that purpose, but shall not be granted any other type of leave with pay.

-Additional holidays authorized by the Board of Trustees or President shall follow the same guidelines as it relates to holidays for compensation for earning additional pay or leave.
+Additional holidays authorized by the Board of Trustees or President shall follow the aforementioned compensatory guidelines for earning additional pay or leave.
 Personal Holiday

 Each full-time USPS employee is entitled to one personal holiday each University fiscal year with proportionate accrual for less than full-time employment.
-Such personal holiday shall be credited to eligible employees on July 1 of each year to be taken by June 30 of the following year.
+A personal holiday shall be credited to eligible employees on July 1 of each year to be taken by June 30 of the following year.
 A&P positions are exempted under Florida Statutes and are not eligible for this benefit.
 The personal holiday must be used in full and cannot be split for use on multiple days.

 Compensatory Leave

 There are two types of compensatory leave: overtime (time-and-one-half) and straight-time (hour-for-hour).